FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 interaction.

 ##### **In my own words:**
-I want to consider future oriented organisation, develop my investigative ability by analysing important issues, extend my personal leadership with constantly extending my own knowledge independently and apply targeted interaction implementing a proper group communication.
+I want to consider future oriented organisation, develop my investigative ability by analysing important issues that hinder the project and finding steps to resolve them.
+I want to extend my personal leadership with constantly extending my own knowledge independently, being always on time and reflecting on my performance.
+To apply targeted interaction I want to not only hold a proper communication to my project group, but also to teachers and other individuals that I can learn from throughout the project and collaborate with them to achieve a better project outcome.

 ##### **Ambition**

+**personal leadership (PL):**
-After this project I want to extend my personal leadership in a way where always hand in assignments on time and still try to broaden my knowledge independently from university in a self driven way.
+1. I want to always hand in assignments on time.
+2. I want to broaden my knowledge independently in a self driven way.
-In terms of group work I want to to take more initiative and have an notable impact on the whole project.
-Therefore I need to know about all the different aspects of the project improving my investigative ability.
+3. I want to reflect on my performance and actions in the project and improve based on that.

+**investigative ability (IA):**
+1. I want to analyse problems that hinder the groups and projects progress and find ways to -resolve them.
+2. I want to broaden my investigative ability by not only gathering information from university material and articles, but also by actively asking experts for their opinion.

+**future oriented research (FOR):**
+1. I want to use a Kanban board during the project to make the project and tasks plannable.
+2. I want to test out final parts of the project as prototypes earlier to later have to knowledge to correct all the mistakes I made developing the prototypes.
+3. I want to do research before big decisions to mitigate risks.

+**Targeted interaction (TI):**
+1. I want to learn from experts such as teachers or students in different other study fields.
+2. I want to self driven interact with helpful people outside of my project group to train my professional behaviour skills, getting more used to work related interaction and counteract my introverted personality.
+Since this introverted personality keeps me back from learning from other people.

 // not precise enough and what exactly I want to improve
 // I want to be more reliable or on time
 // taking initiative